release-argus/Website/content/en/docs/Config/defaults.md

 {{< alert title="Note" >}}
 Docker registry defaults are **auth-only**: each registry under `registry.*` only carries authentication (`auth.token`, and `auth.username` for Docker Hub).
 The `image` of a `require.docker` is never inherited from defaults — only `type` and `tag` can be defaulted.

+The Amazon ECR Public Gallery (`ecr`) uses anonymous auth, so it has no `registry.ecr` entry - but it can still be set as the default `type`.
 {{< /alert >}}

 #### **notify** portion